-A row of polished 304 stainless steel processing tanks inside a Kenyan F&B plant
+A row of polished 304 stainless steel processing tanks inside an F&B plant

 Tanks / Stainless Steel

-The default tank for any process where the medium will touch food, pharma-adjacent product, or a corrosive aqueous environment.
+North Star Impex fabricates the default tank for any process where the medium will touch food, pharma-adjacent product, or a corrosive aqueous environment, for plants across East Africa.
 We TIG-weld with argon backing, finish to your Ra requirement, and pre-tap for the instruments you want.

 304 · 316L · 1 to 500 m³TIG, argon-backed, dye-penetrant tested